 Is it wrong to celebrate Cinco de Mayo while having a margarita and some tacos?
 Absolutely not!
 Is it wrong to do it while wearing a big sombrero and stick-on mustache?
 Probably.

 The Mexican culture is rich and beautiful.
 There is so much more to Mexico than just tequila and tacos.
 We love celebrating, and we love having a fiesta for every reason and no reason at all, and we want you to join us.
 Let us tell you about our ancestors and our history.
 We can’t wait to talk to you about life in Mexico, the real life, not the stereotyped and skewed version we usually see in the media.

-How To Avoid Cultural Appropriation And Still Have a Fiesta
+How to Avoid Cultural Appropriation and Still Have a Fiesta

 If you are celebrating Cinco de Mayo, I encourage you to learn more about our culture and traditions.
 I encourage you to not only celebrate the tequila and the tacos, but also the people.
 The people are our culture.
 Everything else is just delicious and colorful additions to what makes us who we are.

-This year, I encourage you to skip the sombrero, mustache and Chipotle, and look past our accents to get to know us.
+This year, I encourage you to skip the sombrero, mustache, and Chipotle, and look past our accents to get to know us.
 I assure you it is not just about tequila, tacos, and mariachi.
 It is about us fighting even when all the odds are against us.
 Not only fighting, but beating those same odds.
-It is about your Mexican co-worker, student, employee, boss, teacher that is always underestimated but continues to defy the story society has carved for us in this country.
+It is about your Mexican co-worker, student, employee, boss, or teacher that is always underestimated but continues to defy the story society has carved for us in this country.

 Originally published May 2021.